Yellowfin 24 Bay Boats fishing Key West Florida

-Yellowfin as a whole and more notably Wylie and Kevin have been great to work with.
-I am a particular person and they managed my needs professionally, timely and accurately.
-I am amazed at how much goes on in that facility building (from what I can tell) seven different models for every sort of fishing enthusiast imaginable from a 17ft Flats boat to a 42 ft Behemoth offshore fish killer or Caribbean cruiser not to mention the projects not off the drawing board, one can definitely see a well oiled machine that is Yellowfin Yachts.
+Yellowfin as a whole and more notably Wylie Nagler and Heath Dougherty have been great to work with.
+I am a particular person and they have always managed my needs professionally, timely and accurately.
+I am amazed at how much goes on in that facility building many different models for every sort of fishing enthusiast imaginable from a 17ft Flats boat to a 42 ft Behemoth offshore fish killer or Caribbean cruiser not to mention the projects not off the drawing board, one can definitely see a well oiled machine that is Yellowfin Yachts.

 About the boat...

 Bay Boats are a funny critter.
 Most of the different brands look pretty much the same.
 I have been in almost all of them.
 Each brand has its own features where it shines and some areas that they don't.
-This is true with every boat and the things people like or dislike greatly differs from one person to the next, so saying that one boat is the best boat of all the boats is crazy.
-A consumer has to weigh out what he feels is important in his purchase decision.
-In this article I will point out the areas that (after 125 hours as of March 22) I have found to be the best about the Yellowfin 24 Bay Boat.
+This is true with every bay boat.
+A prospecting bay boat buyer has to weigh out what he feels is important in his purchase decision.
+In this article I will point out the areas that I have found to be the best about the Yellowfin 24 Bay Boat.

 Rigging fit and finish